cturek/E155-Autofeeder/docs/documentation.md

 As shown above, the FPGA interfaces with the four digit seven segment display, the four by four keypad, and the motor.
 Each of these interfaces is carried out using an FSM; the more interesting ones (keypad and display) are shown above, while the motor FSM is trivial and is not shown.
 The FPGA encodes its display state as a 3 bit signal and sends it over to the MCU.

+The MCU interfaces with two different peripherals, a character LCD and a RFID reader.
+Whenever the correct card is waved in front of the reader, the MCU will send a signal over to the FPGA.
+As for the LCD, it displays the different configuration states that the autofeeder is in, with the information for what to display being sent over by the FPGA on the 3 bit signal.

 ## FPGA

 The FPGA will control the 4 x 4 keypad, the four digit 7-segment display, and the motor used to rotate the feed tray.
 The motor operates on 12V while the FPGA sets pins to 3.3V, so it needs a motor driver.